Hiking Masada at sunrise is a spectacular experience that should not be missed in Israel.

 I didn’t take a tour.
 I did my Masada hike on my own, and I also went to the Dead Sea after hiking Masada.
-It is nice to float in the Dead Sea, treat yourself with healing water of the Dead Sea, and nurse your body with therapeutic mud of the Dead Sea after a sunrise hike to Masada.
+It is nice to float in the Dead Sea, treat yourself to the healing water of the Dead Sea, and nurse your body with the therapeutic mud of the Dead Sea after a sunrise hike to Masada.

 • NP Masada visiting hours:

 8 am – 5 pm Sat -Thu; 8 am – 4 pm Fri (April – Sep)

 8 am – 4 pm Sat – Thu; 8 am – 3 pm Fri (Oct-Mar)